 Revelation 12:15-16 Commentary: The Earth helps the Woman.

-Revelation 12:15-16 Commentary: Nero was Building a Canal when He ordered Vespasian to attack Israel.
+A Realized Eschatological View and Commentary of Revelation 12:15-16: Nero was Building a Canal when He ordered Vespasian to attack Israel.
 Is this Man-Made River the River of vs. 15-16?

 In vs. 15, the leviathan spews a river out of its mouth to sweep the woman away in a flood.
 It is interesting to note that while the Jews had revolted in Israel, Nero, the emperor of Rome was in Greece starting the construction of the Corinth Canal.
 Construction of the canal began around the time in which Nero was informed of the revolt in Israel but was never completed as Nero died a couple years later halting the project.
 The canal was not finished until 1891 when digging resumed in 1881.